Ibrahimgamal99/Mini_RAG/README.md

-# Retrieval-Augmented Generation (RAG) App for Document Search
+# Simple Retrieval-Augmented Generation (RAG) App for Document Search

 This project demonstrates the development of a **Retrieval-Augmented Generation (RAG)** system that utilizes two approaches: one using **llama.cpp** and the other with **Ollama**.
 The application is designed to retrieve relevant information from local documents, combining the strengths of large language models and vector-based document retrieval.